sundew28/streetgroup/README.md

 $ php artisan parse:csv
 ```

 The application is designed not just to parse csv files but to handle / add drivers to parse data as per requirement.
 I have implemented the manager design pattern to handle this if required.
+The output will be displayed in a table format.

+## Improvements
+- I would like to make improvement to the error capturing by making use of error handler in laravel.
+- Check the quality of code by using tools like PHPsniffer, PHP-CS-Fixer with PSR2 and Symfony standards (much extra checks, closer to Laravel than PSR2).
+- Writing unit tests and feature tests to ensure functionality better.
+- Refactor the code to parse any input based on entry of data.